false-schemers/skint/README.md

 # Cheap and fast R7RS Scheme Interpreter

 SKINT is a portable interpreter for the R7RS Scheme programming language.
 It can be built from five C source files with a single command.
-There is no distributives or packages: just compile the source files with your favorite C compiler, link them with the standard C runtime libraries and be done with it.
+There is no distributives or packages; just compile the source files with your favorite C compiler, link them with the standard C runtime libraries, and you're done.
 For some platforms, precompiled binaries are available (please see [releases](https://github.com/false-schemers/skint/releases)).

 ## Installation